whytekieran/Neo4J-Project/README.md

 Neo4J website, here is the link [Cypher Documentation](http://neo4j.com/docs/stable/cypher-query-lang.html).

 ## **_Neo4J (Graph Database) Vs MySQL (Relational Database)_**

+Over the course of this documentation the word 'MySQL' as been briefly mentioned once or twice.
+MySQL and SQL is the equivalent to Neo4J and Cypher.
+The main difference being that MySQL is a relational database management system and SQL (Structured Query Language) is MySQL's supporting language.

+///here we can explain the differences and advantages/disadvantages of both.

 ## **_The Project Database_**
 Explain how you created your database, and how information is represented in it.